How to Become a Machine Feeders and Offbearers in Kansas

 Obtain Kansas licensure or certification

 Kansas may require specific licensing or professional certification for machine feeders and offbearerss.
-Requirements vary by state — contact the Kansas Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Kansas Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Kansas

-Kansas employs 480 machine feeders and offbearers.
+Kansas employs 430 machine feeders and offbearers.
+The highest concentrations are in Wichita.

 Machine Feeders and Offbearers salary range in Kansas